PacktPublishing/Fundamentals-of-Analytics-Engineering/chapter_8/guides/setting_up_tableau.md

 Now, fct_sales will be connected to dim_employees through dim_shifts _,_ and
 Tableau can aggregate the sales for all employees related to the sale’s shift hours.

-With all the connections in place, as shown in Figure 8.27, the data model is now ready to be used in visualizations.
+With all the connections in place, as shown in Figure 3 , the data model is now ready to be used in visualizations.

 ```
 Figure 3 - Defining the relationships in Tableau
 ```
-### Tableau Relationships

-Tableau offers a data model with intelligent, automatic joins using _relationships._ Tableau will use the appropriate join-type based on the defined visualizations.
-Read more on Tableau’s relationships feature on https://help.tableau.com/current/pro/desktop/en- us/relate_tables.htm.
+Now that the relationships have been defined, you can go back to the chapter and continue with creating the visualizations.